NicholasFarrow/nicholasfarrow.github.io/_posts/2019-05-30-Creating-Ethereum-Vanity-Addresses-with-Python.md

 b"m\x92\xdc\x82\x06\x11\x12\xae\x13\x14'\xe3O\x83\x88\xc8\xfd\xc4\x960k\x12f\x1d\xd4\xf4\xa6\tcN\x06U"
 ~~~
 Here we have generated a private key using a string of 4096 random bytes.
-Next we convert this private key into an address in bytes `rawAddress` and then convert it into a hex checksum `accAddress`:
+Next we use this private key to generate an address in bytes `rawAddress`, and then we convert it into a hex checksum address `accAddress` (the familiar 0xf42eB52C2590F7E... format):

 ~~~python
 rawAddress = utils.privtoaddr(privKey)